stefaandesmet2003/ArduinoProjects/DCC/README.md

 - track power on/off, on/off/short/external-stop notifications
 - not all possible commands in the parser have been tested!!
 - turnout control from local UI broadcasted over xpnet

-## todo
-- lok_stolen_by_pc etc -> rework locobuffer & organizer (orgz_old_lok_owner=dirty, ".manual_operated" field : can be removed? )
-- release loco from local UI :
-  --> not sure how JMRI can steal a loc, it keeps polling the lost loco but stops after a while
-  --> and no way to steal it back ??
-- loc stolen notification on local UI
-- appstub clean-up
-- modify timing for short detection on programming track at startup
---> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
---> timing for short detection is too tight
-- CS blijft fast clock msgs sturen tijdens programming, is dat ok?
-- accessory screen (for decoupler rails & lights)
---> keys have toggle on/off function on the decoder outputs
-- turnout screen : key-up event should send 'off' turnout command (for test with accessory decoder with pulseDuration==0) --> test various activation times for the turnouts based on how long key is pressed

 ## Command Station CVs
 - for the moment it's not possible to read/write CommandStation CVs